 But what if someone along the path is able to steal David’s secret?
 Then this person would be able to steal the money!
 As we saw earlier, until now, the only condition that must be met in order to redeem the payment is knowing the secret (payment pre-image).
 How can we prevent participants from stealing money by stealing secrets?

 The solution is quite simple: we demand the person redeeming the money provide the secret and a signature.
 This way, we can bind each contract to a specific recipient.

 “I, Alice, will pay Bob 100 satoshis if he can:

 - Provide a secret message that when fed into the SHA256 hash function results in the following output: `9ed15…232e`

 - Provide a valid signature, proving that he or she is the actual recipient of the payment;”

-In the analogic world, this would be a very weak guarantee, because hand-written signatures can be easily falsified.
+In the analogic world, this would be a very weak guarantee because hand-written signatures can be easily falsified.
 Fortunately, digital signatures provide much stronger security guarantees.
-They are like special stamps and codes that help to prove that a message is actually coming from whom we expect.
+They are like special stamps and codes that help to prove that a message is coming from whom we expect.

 In the Lightning Network, the nodes’ public keys are used to verify the authenticity of a digital signature.
-We can extend our locking script with this clause to match our natural language contract:
+We can extend our locking script with this clause to match our plain English contract:

 OP_SHA256 <9ed15…232e> OP_EQUALVEIRFY <Redeemer’s Public Key> OP_CHECKSIG